bendalab/thunderfish/doc/thunderfish.md

 </table>

 The columns contain:
-1. Index of the harmonics.
+1. `harmonics` Index of the harmonics.
 The first one with index 0 is the fundamental frequency.
-2. Frequency of the harmonics in Hertz.
+2. `frequency` Frequency of the harmonics in Hertz.
-3. Amplitude of each harmonics obtained by fitting a Fourier series to the data in the unit of the input data.
+3. `amplitude` Amplitude of each harmonics obtained by fitting a Fourier series to the data in the unit of the input data.
-4. Amplitude of each harmonics relative to the amplitude of the fundamental in percent.
+4. `relampl` Amplitude of each harmonics relative to the amplitude of the fundamental in percent.
-5. Power of each harmonics relative to fundamental in decibel.
+5. `relpower` Power of each harmonics relative to fundamental in decibel.
-6. Phase of each harmonics obtained by fitting a Fourier series to the data in radians ranging from 0 to 2 pi.
+6. `phase` Phase of each harmonics obtained by fitting a Fourier series to the data in radians ranging from 0 to 2 pi.
-7. Power spectral density of the harmonics from the original power spectrum of the data.
+7. `power` Power spectral density of the harmonics from the original power spectrum of the data.

 ### RECORDING-pulsefish.EXT